TerraformDesignPattern/vpc/README.md

 ## Example Usage

-This module should be added to the VPC directory `environments/$ACCOUNT/$REGION/$VPC`
+These files should be added to the VPC directory `environments/$ACCOUNT/$REGION/$VPC`

 __main.tf__